lupaus-eu/TSC/introduction.md

 ---
+layout: default
-title: Configuration
+title: Introduction
 nav_order: 2
+permalink: /introduction
 ---

-# Configuration
+# Introduction

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.

----
+Ask somebody in the building industry to visually communicate the architecture of a building and you'll be presented with s